voltbuilder/sample/README.md

 A simple project for VoltBuilder apps.

-This is a fairly minimal running project which creates a working Android app.
+This is a fairly minimal running project which creates a working app.
 Feel free to use it as the basis for your project, or to test extra features.
 Consult the Apache Cordova documention for all of the features of Cordova.